Guysteeleperkins/mental-health-gsp/README.md

 Time managment and knowing when to move on to a different part of the project was sometimes difficult, I always like to solve a problem there and then but this lead to too much time being spent on minor styling details.
 In the future I will create the very basic HTML structure first and create the MUST-HAVE features before styling.

+UPDATE:
+Having spent some time adding styles and changing the navbar I am much happier with the end result!
+I Am looking forward to adding to the site as I learn more skills to impliment the future plans and create new ideas for improvement!

 ## Resources
 https://www.gitpod.io/